Silsila Badalte Rishton Ka: Critical reception

 Shweta Ksheri of India Today wrote, "Drashti Dhami nails it as the tormented wife; a good comeback for the actress."
 Soumyata Chauhan of DNA India wrote: "Shakti-Aditi's sizzling romance perfectly off-sets Drashti Dhami's abusive marriage."
 Shruti Shiksha of NDTV wrote: "The show is a good take on new-age friendship, love and marriage".
 The Times of India stated, "Silsila Badalte Rishton Ka has managed to grab the attention of the viewers for its unique storyline and bold content".

 Controversy

-In the beginning, the makers and Drashti Dhami told that the series is not about extra marital affairs but how circumstances takes place in couples lives and channel programming head of Colors stated that the serial is about exploring an evolved and modern love story.
+In the beginning, the makers and Drashti Dhami told that the series was not about extra marital affairs but how circumstances takes place in couples lives and channel programming head of Colors stated that the serial is about exploring an evolved and modern love story.

-In September 2018, some audiences were not happy about the storyline and blames the makers and main cast for showing extra marital affairs content on national television.
+In September 2018, some audiences were not happy about the storyline and blamesld the makers and main cast for showing extra marital affairs content on national television.

 They started to troll on the main cast of the series on social networking sites.